 Pediatric myocarditis is inflammation of the heart muscle in an infant or young child.

 Myocarditis is rare in young children.
 It is slightly more common in older children and adults.
-It tends to be more severe in newborns and young infants than in children over age 2.
+It is often worse in newborns and young infants than in children over age 2.

-In children it is usually caused by viruses that reach the heart, such as the influenza (flu) virus, Coxsackie virus, parovirus, and adenovirus.
-However, it may also be caused by bacterial infections, including Lyme disease.
+Most cases in children are caused by a virus that reaches the heart.
+These can include the influenza (flu) virus, Coxsackie virus, parovirus, and adenovirus.
+It may also be caused by bacterial infections such as Lyme disease.

 Other causes of pediatric myocarditis include:

 Symptoms may be mild at first and hard to detect.
 However, in newborns and infants, symptoms may sometimes appear suddenly.
-They may include symptoms of heart failure:
+Symptoms may include: